RedisLabs/redislabs-docs/content/rv/_index.md

 Use as many database connections as you want.

-If you'd rather watch an overview of Redis Cloud VPC, watch the below
+If you'd rather watch an overview of Redis Cloud Pro, watch the below
 video:

 {{< youtube_start y3tvS2kCl5I 76 >}}